Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 Using a parallel stream can change not only the performance of your application but also the expected results.
 Some operations also need special handling to be able to be processed in a parallel manner.

-> **Tip:** The number of threads avaialable in a parallel stream is proportional to the number of available CPUs.
+> **Tip:** The number of threads available in a parallel stream is proportional to the number of available CPUs.

 ### Creating Parallel Streams